Llanrumney Hall: History

 The area of Llanrumney was given to the monks at Keynsham Abbey, in Somerset, England, after the Norman conquest of England.
 They built a small chapel on the site of what is now Llanrumney Hall.

 The Elizabethan-style Llanrumney Hall and its 700 acre estate was originally built in 1450 and is thought that it passed to the Kemys family of Cefn Mably in the mid-1500s after the dissolution of the Monasteries by Henry VIII.
 William Kemys left the estate to his daughter, who was married to Thomas Morgan.
 Llanrumney Hall has since been occupied by five generations of the Morgan family, whose ancestral home was Tredegar House in Newport.
 Morgan Morgan was the last in the male line and the hall and estate passed by marriage onto the Lewis family in 1726.

 In the mid-19th century, the hall was occupied by Edward Augustus Freeman, the Regius Professor of History at the University of Oxford.
 It was purchased by Charles Crofts Williams of Roath Court in 1859, who was the hall's last recorded Lord of the Manor.
 Around 1900 the hall was refurbished.
-His family lived at the hall until the development of the surrounding housing estate, when it was occupied by Llewellyn Williams.
+His family lived at the hall until the development of the surrounding housing estate, when in 1934 it was left by his nephew Charles Crofts Llewellyn Williams who died in 1952.

 In 1952 the hall was compulsorily purchased by Cardiff Council and it became a remand centre.
 By 1956, it became a pub, but the hall fell into disrepair by the late 1980s.
 There was a plan has been developed by Cardiff Council and CMB Engineering to redevelop the hall into an education and sporting facility at a cost of about £1 million.
 However, this did not happen and the Llanrumney Hall Community Trust Limited was established in January 2015, since when the building has been developed into a multi-purpose community hub.